-Peter currently is living and working in San Francisco.
-He will return to Asia in January, 2018.
+Peter currently is living and working in Bangkok.
 See Peter’s calendar for his current and future locations.

 Most of his time is spent helping individuals and couples build better relationships through Kowalke Relationship Coaching.
 He also oversees the content marketing firm, EdChief, which develops content for companies such as Seagate and Xerox.